abeldekat/harpoonline/README.md

 [harpoon-lualine]:

-- Only for [lualine]
+- Dedicated to [lualine]
 - A single, customizable formatting algorithm
 - No caching
-- Only supports harpoon's default list
+- No support for other lists than the default

 [grapple.nvim]: